Gordon Gould: Further patent battles and enforcement of issued patents

 The end of the Patent Office action freed Gould's enforcement lawsuits to proceed.
 Finally, in 1987, Patlex won its first decisive enforcement victory, against Control Laser corporation, a manufacturer of lasers.
 Rather than be bankrupted by the damages and the lack of a license to the technology, the board of Control Laser turned ownership of the company over to Patlex in a settlement deal.
 Other laser manufacturers and users quickly agreed to settle their cases and take out licenses from Patlex on Patlex's terms.

-The thirty year patent war that it took for Gould to win the rights to his inventions became known as one of the most important patent battles in history.
+The thirty year patent war for Gould to win the rights to his inventions became known as one of the most important patent battles in history.
 In the end, Gould was issued forty-eight patents, with the optical pumping, collisional pumping, and applications patents being the most important.
 Between them, these technologies covered most lasers used at the time.
 For example, the first operating laser, a ruby laser, was optically pumped; the helium–neon laser is pumped by gas discharge.

 The delay—and the subsequent spread of lasers into many areas of technology—meant that the patents were much more valuable than if Gould had won initially.
-Even though Gould had signed away eighty percent of the proceeds in order to finance his court costs, he made several million dollars.
+Even though Gould had signed away eighty percent of the proceeds to finance his court costs, he made several million dollars.

 "I thought that he legitimately had a right to the notion to making a laser amplifier", said William R. Bennett, who was a member of the team that built the first laser that could fire continuously.
 "He was able to collect royalties from other people making lasers, including me."

 Election to Hall of Fame and death

-Even though his role in the actual invention of the laser was disputed over decades, Gould was elected to the National Inventors Hall of Fame in 1991.
+Even though his role in the invention of the laser was disputed over decades, Gould was elected to the National Inventors Hall of Fame in 1991.

+After Gould retired in 1985, he and his wife settled in Breckenridge, Colorado, where they took long hikes and sponsored chamber music concerts, and she sang in the Colorado Symphony chorus.
+They eventually moved to Sag Harbor on Long Island, which was their final home.

 Gould died of natural causes on September 16, 2005.
-At the time of his death, Gould's role in the actual invention continued to be disputed in scientific circles.
+He was 85.
+At the time of his death, Gould's role in the invention continued to be disputed in scientific circles.
 Apart from the dispute, Gould had realized his hope to "be around" when the Brewster's angle window patent expired in May 2005.